grdnmsz/portfolio/content/inflexsys/details.md

 #### Tasks

-- Developed new features and fixed critical bugs on our clients’ mobile applications such as Barclays/Milléis.
+- Developed new features and fixed critical bugs on our clients’ mobile applications.
 Providing in-time delivery through continuous integration.
 - Took part in R&D efforts on an IoT project designed to keep the disabled community away from dangerous situations.
 Was in charge of setting up the data collection infrastructure.

 #### Environment